Small Bedroom Design Ideas For Every Style

 For The Maximalist: Wallpaper It All

 Even the subtle pattern of a batik-inspired wallpaper makes the walls of this tiny bedroom virtually disappear.
-The dark, indigo colorway heightens the cocoon effect and provides a surprisingly neutral backdrop to layer on all the cozy elements you’d want in a sleep sanctuary: hotel-like white bedding, a brass lamp for reading, and accessories in varying shades of blue, which is known for its sleep-inducing qualities.
+The dark, indigo colorway heightens the cocoon effect and provides a surprisingly neutral backdrop to layer on all the cozy elements you’d want in a sleep sanctuary: white bedding, a brass lamp for reading, and accessories in varying shades of blue, which is known for its sleep-inducing qualities.

 We recommend choosing a wallpaper with a barely-there pattern or a large-scale one, both of which tend to fade into the background and give the eyes a place to rest.
 Alternatively, an accent wall can create an equally stylish effect, and may even take the place of a headboard if space is limited in a small bedroom.

 Just be sure to prep your walls properly beforehand.
 There’s nothing like a bumpy, peeling decor mishap like sloppy wallpaper to keep you up at night.